Café Gratitude

-Cafe Gratitude is a small chain of restaurants serving organic, plant-based (vegan) food, founded by Terces and Matthew Engelhart.
-In addition to vegan food, honey is served with some options.
-There are three locations in the Los Angeles area, in Venice, Larchmont Village, and in the Downtown Arts District, and one in San Diego.
-One location in Santa Cruz is owned by a separate legal entity within the Englehart family, and a separately-owned location exists in Kansas City, Missouri.
+Cafe Gratitude is a small West Coast chain of restaurants serving organic, plant-based (vegan), and often locally-grown food, founded by Terces and Matthew Engelhart.
+As of 2024, there are two operating Café Gratitude locations, both in Los Angeles: one in Venice and the other in Larchmont Village.
+A separately-owned location exists in Kansas City, Missouri.
+Menu items feature such names as "I am Beautiful" and "I am Dazzling", with options ranging from appetizers, soups and salads, to entrées, brunch specials, sandwiches, veggie bowls and desserts.
+Many items are prepared with meat-free alternatives, such as crispy, smoked coconut or potato strips (as "bacon"), mushroom "carnitas", or crumbled tempeh "ground beef".
+In addition to their largely plant-based cuisine, some select dishes and menu items include honey.

-Café Gratitude maintained a presence in the San Francisco Bay Area for over ten years, but closed its last location there in 2015.
+Café Gratitude maintained a presence in the San Francisco Bay Area for over a decade, but closed its last location there in 2015.
+Later that year, the company opened a new location, at the opposite end of the state, in San Diego's historic Little Italy neighborhood; it closed seven years later.

 Owners

 Except for the Kansas City location, Cafe Gratitude is majority owned and managed by Love Serve Remember, LLC.
 The Kansas City location is owned and operated by Michael George.

 Philosophy

 Cafe Gratitude is said to be managed according to the principles of Sacred Commerce, as outlined in a book of the same name by Matthew and Terces Engelhart.
 This claims to integrate the intention and philosophy of dharma – right actions, right intentions, right speech – as a way of being connected to spirit.